k0rventen/apple-health-grafana/README.md

 _Note: Depending on the amount of data the export has, it can take a few minutes to work through.
 As an example, loading nearly 3 years of data (2 millions+ data points, 200+ workout routes) on a 10th gen i5 took 2 minutes and around 11 minutes on a Raspberry Pi 4._

+__/!\ It's not uncommon for the export to be borked (see issues [#4](https://github.com/k0rventen/apple-health-grafana/issues/4),[#14](https://github.com/k0rventen/apple-health-grafana/issues/14),[#29](https://github.com/k0rventen/apple-health-grafana/issues/29)).
+Some preventive measures are in place to fix it as best as possible, but if you encounter weird errors/behavior, please try again with a new export.__

 ## Visualization and next steps